Last Updated On:

 They will be just starting off their influencer journeys and trying hard to build a fan base.
-Every piece of content they write, any video they make, or photo they take, will be great They will also willingly and earnestly engage with their audiences.
+Every piece of content they write, any video they make, or any photo they take, will be great.
+They will also willingly and earnestly engage with their audiences.

 Their Followers Trust Them

 Most of the people following nano-influencers are people who know them.
 They will trust their recommendations more than those from other influencers.

 If Jane says that a certain product helped get rid of pimples, her friends and family can see that it’s true.
 She had pimples, and they are gone.
 They will consider buying the same product because they trust Jane.